Villaz/vcycle/doc/source/configuration.rst

     ONE:
       connector: "dbce" # You need to introduce the connector name
       prefix: "vcycle-xyz" #The prefix to use to monitor the machines, all machines will be created with the prefix and the creation timestamp
-      max_machines: "1" #The maximum VM that will be created in the site
+      max_machines: "1" #The maximum VMs to create in the site
       flavor: "<flavor_vm>"
       image: "<image_vm>"
       boot_time: 800 # Time in seconds between the machine is created and It starts